gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📘 COA/▶️✔️ Tutorial_COA One Shot (GATE Wallah).md

 │     │ <--- Control Bus --->|  IO Device  │
 └─────┘                      └─────────────┘
 ```
-- Address Bus is only **uni-directional**
+- ==Address Bus is only **uni-directional**==
-- Address and Instructions can be transferred through Data Bus as Data example :- in effective addressing, and storing program counter address at Stack
+- ==Address and Instructions can be transferred through Data Bus== as Data example :- in effective addressing, and storing program counter address at Stack

 ##### **CPU Registers**